Grandkids keeps the heart young

 Consider accommodation and transportation options

 Check the amenities of your accommodations.
-In Europe, only some hotels have an elevator, or there may be a lot of stairs to enter the hotel.
-When travelling with older generations, make your accommodation accessible to everyone you’re travelling with.
+In Europe, only some hotels have elevators, or there may be many stairs to enter the hotel.
+When travelling with older generations, ensure your accommodation is accessible to everyone.
 The last thing you want to do is lug everyone’s suitcases up six flights of stairs because the hotel doesn’t have an elevator.

 For those who don’t want to walk everywhere, pay attention to and research local transportation.
 Uber isn’t an option everywhere, so research what taxi and ride-share services are available at your destination.
 Some cities like Cinque Terre or Venice are entirely car-free, so you’ll do a lot of walking.
 Walking around Cinque Terre means navigating a lot of hills, so it may not be a suitable destination for everyone in your family.